Foundations of Zen Buddhism: 5-week Introductory course.

-Arrival: Please arrive 10 minutes prior to the start of the event.
+Arrival: Please arrive or log in 5 minutes prior to the start of the event.

 Anyone missing an evening is able to obtain the missing lectures as a one-on-one teaching on another day or receive a copy of a recorded session.

 In regards to the Theosophical Society venue, there is plenty of free parking on Lilley Street as well as in a car park behind the Theosophical Society’s building.
 Car park entry is also via Lilley Street.
 The nearest train station is Roma Street and Central.
 An approximate 15-20 minutes uphill walk from the station.
 Please arrive 5 minutes early for a punctual 7pm start.